 Other than the performance and beautiful, what I like about the 169DG is its simplistic designs inside (which makes it easy to use too!).
 This coffee mill doesn’t come with electric parts or random plastic cover lying around.
 The machine doesn’t come with any buggy “extra” features that stop you from grinding when there’s nothing wrong with the grinder.

-When you combine the simplistic designs together with Zassenhaus’s superior build quality, this coffee grinder should last a while.
+When you combine the simplistic designs together with Zassenhaus’s superior build quality (it’s German-made after all), this coffee grinder should last a while.
 In fact, Zassenhaus is so confident about this product’s longevity, that they’re offering a full 25-year warranty.
 You don’t see a lot of that nowadays.

 The Zassenhaus Burr Mill's Negatives